aprotyas/aprotyas/README.md

 To learn more about my experiences, please check out my portfolio at [aprotyas.github.io](https://aprotyas.github.io) 😄

 #### Some tid-bits:
-🌱 I’m currently learning electrical and computer engineering, robotics, and autonomous systems.
 📫 How to reach me: aprotyas@u.rochester.edu, `@aprotyas` on all relevant platforms
-⚡ Fun fact: There's an arrow in the FedEx logo...
+⚡ Fun fact: There's an arrow in the FedEx logo 🤔
+💬 Ask me about: My cats 😄
 <!--
 **aprotyas/aprotyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.